 I have been carrying out research into judgment and decision making since the foundation of the Judgment and Decision Making group in what was then the Department of Psychology in 1972/73.
-I have held six major research council grants an NHS grant and numerous research grants from charities including the British Academy the Nuffield Foundation the Royal Society of Edinburgh the British Academy and especially the Leicester JDM Endowment Fund.
+I have held six major research council grants, an NHS grant, and numerous research grants from charities including the British Academy, the Nuffield Foundation, the Royal Society of Edinburgh, BEM Research, and especially the Leicester JDM Endowment Fund.

 (0) Alempaki, D., Colman, A. M., Kölle, F., Loomes, G., & Pulford, B. D. (2022).
 Investigating the failure to best respond in experimental games.
 Experimental Economics, 25(2), 656-679.